 Santa Clara County Central Fire Protection District (CCFD) provides fire protection and emergency medical services (EMS) to a total population of 258,315 in 132 square miles.
-CCFD operates 15 fire stations with 349 personnel.
+CCFD operates 15 fire stations with 349 personnel (including the 14 volunteers).
 The CCFD service area population is 156,660, with an additional 101,655 population served through contracts with cities and districts.